MrGITit/Wordlist-Zombie/README.md

 ## Wordlist Zombie GUI

+There are now 2 versions of Wordlist Zombie GUI.
+The Windows version coded in C#, and the portable (Linux) version coded in C using GTK4.
 Wordlist Zombie GUI is a Graphical User Interface for the Wordilst Zombie suite of applications.
-It is pictured in the screenshot above.
+The windows version is pictured in the screenshot above.
 Just fill in the textboxes and hit generate, and it launches the proper program with the proper command line paramaters.

+## How to build (Linux)

+#### Build Depenedecies:

+In order to build Wordlist Zombie GUI Portable, you will need to install GTK4 [https://www.gtk.org/docs/installations/linux/](https://www.gtk.org/docs/installations/linux/).
+You will need to install both the binary package, and the development package.

+To build, cd to the root directory, and type "make".

 ## Current State of things and relaxed roadmap